 - (a) the time when the owner or operator becomes aware that it failed to submit any relevant facts or incorrect information in the NOI or NOI attachments: or - (b) the time when relevant facts in the NOI change (e.g., phone number or P.O.
-Box). - 4.
-Signatory Requirements for NOI, NOC, and NOT Forms
+Box). - (c) The NOC must be submitted to the TCEQ Water Quality Division, at the address below: